What is an Ed.D. in Special Education?

 - Some doctoral programs in special education may be concerned with practical leadership issues.
 For example, the University of Florida’s Ed.D. in Special Education has a core set of credits in areas such as school improvement, historical & theoretical foundations of disability in education, collaborative practice, instructional coaching, and proposal development.

 - Some Ed.D. programs in Special Education can help with state endorsements or national certifications.
-For example, Ed.D. in Special Education students at Ball State University have the option to choose the Applied Behavior Analysis & Autism focus area and complete coursework for certification from the Behavior Analysis Certification Board (BACB).
+For example, some special education EdD students choose specific focus areas (e.g., Applied Behavior Analysis & Autism) and complete coursework for certification from the Behavior Analysis Certification Board (BACB).

 - Doctorates in special education that spin off from an educational leadership or curriculum & instruction major will obviously contain credits in teaching, learning, and/or general leadership concerns.
 But there will always be concentration coursework in special education issues.